 Polyetheretherketone (PEEK) is a high-strength, high-temperature thermoplastic with superior mechanical and chemical properties that are ideal for medical tubing and other demanding applications.

 PEEK is a semi-crystalline thermoplastic that exhibits excellent chemical, mechanical, and thermal properties.
-PEEK is the material of choice for a variety of precision parts because of its high temperature, chemical resistance, and durability.
+PEEK is the material of choice for a variety of precision parts because of its high temperature, chemical resistance, durability, and potential for continuous use at HPLC pressure.
 Its load-bearing capabilities also make it a superior material for orthopedic, spine, and sports medicine implants.

 Spectrum’s experienced in-house material experts and extrusion engineers produce some of the most complex and custom profiles in PEEK on the market today, including: